integromat/make-mcp-server/README.md

 -   Connects to your Make account and identifies all scenarios configured with "On-Demand" scheduling
 -   Parses and resolves input parameters for each scenario, providing AI assistants with meaningful parameter descriptions
 -   Allows AI assistants to invoke scenarios with appropriate parameters
--   Returns scenario output (currently in closed beta) as structured JSON, enabling AI assistants to properly interpret the results
+-   Returns scenario output as structured JSON, enabling AI assistants to properly interpret the results

 ## Benefits